DaoudAbuMadi3/Qark5/README.md

 Installation on Windows :
 =======================
-in powershell execute this command in powershell :
+in powershell execute this command :
 ```
 chcp 65001 and  $OutputEncoding = [System.Text.UTF8Encoding]::new()
 ```